cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 * How to add a leaderboard to an existing blockchain.
 * How to upgrade a blockchain in production, by migrating from v1_1 of the blockchain to v2, and the new store structure that will be introduced by the upgrade.
 * How to handle the data migrations and logic upgrades implicit during migration, such as with the use of helper functions.
-* Worthwhile unit test with regard to leaderboard handling.
+* Worthwhile unit tests with regard to leaderboard handling.
 * A complete procedure for how to conduct the update via the CLI.

 </HighlightBox>